Ekonavi/ekonavi-adr-docs/_adr/adr-001-Architecture-Goals.md

 > Simple UX with large texts and large clickable areas will be utilized.
 Long processes will be broken down into steps that fit well within a single mobile screen.
 Help and tool tips should be available on all screens.

 ### Options Considered
-Specifics covered in ADR 001-006
+Specifics covered in ADR 002-006

-## Proposal
+## Decision
 Research frameworks and tools to meet goals.
 Search and test products and designs, use what is available, build what is needed.

-### Timeline
-July 1st, 2022 Launch Date

-## Decision
-Specifics covered in ADR 001-006

 ## Consequences
-N/A

 ### Backwards Compatibility
 N/A